-- 16. ALUMNI HALL.-This is the largest and most expensive structure which has yet been built at the College.
-It was completed in 1899, has two stories and a basement, with extreme width of eighty-three feet and a depth of one hundred and nine feet.
-In the first story are the assembly, committee and banqueting rooms of the Alumni Association and the halls of the Webster and Irving Literary Societies.
-The second story contains an auditorium, with main floor and balcony and stage, capable of seating twelve hundred persons. - 17.
-GYMNASIUM.-A new two-story brick structure was erected in 1904 to take the place of the old Gymnasium, which had become too small.
+7. YINGLING GYMNASIUM.-This building was erected in 1889 and given to the College by the late Miss Anna R. Yingling, of Westminster, Maryland, a graduate of the class of 1871.
+A new two-story brick structure was erected in 1904 to take the place of the old Gymnasium, which had become too small.
 On the first floor are the men's lockers, toilets and baths, with abundance of hot and cold water.
 A bowling alley is also on this floor fitted up with two regulation alleys.